meekostuff/HyperFrameset/README.md

 Detection for this hasn't been implemented yet.
 - all stylesheets in the content document are removed before applying the frameset document.
 This allows for a fallback styling option of frameset-less pages.
-- URLs in `<style>` sections of the frameset are not resolved.
-This means that relative URLs - which are meant to be relative to the frameset URL - will probably be wrong when imported into the page.
-The work-around for this is to use absolute-paths or absolute-URLs (which you should probably be using anyway).
 - There are no compatibility checks and warnings between the content and frameset documents (charset, etc)